PHOTO BY LISA WORTHY | STORY COURTESY USROWING

 Already a subscriber?
 Login

-The women’s eight of coxswain Victoria Grieder (Windermere, Fla./Rutgers University), Megan Lee (Natick, Mass./Duke University), Hannah Heideveld (New Brunswick, N.J./Rutgers University), Mia Levy (Des Moines, Iowa/Yale University), Evan Park (Bend, Ore./Oregon State University), Lale Edil (Arcadia, Okla./University of Oklahoma), Dahlia Levine (Ardmore, Pa./Brown University), Lauren Day (Seattle, Wash./United States Naval Academy), and Olivia Vavasour (Saratoga Springs, N.Y./Brown University) got off the line quickly and were dead even with Germany as the crews passed the 500-meter mark.
-That’s when the U.S. made its move, powering out to more than a two-second lead by the midway point of the race.
-The American boat continued to pull away from the field, holding about a length on Germany with 500 meters to go.
+The women’s eight of coxswain Victoria Grieder (Windermere, Fla./Rutgers University), Megan Lee (Natick, Mass./Duke University), Hannah Heideveld (New Brunswick, N.J./Rutgers University), Mia Levy (Des Moines, Iowa/Yale University), Evan Park (Bend, Ore./Oregon State University), Lale Edil (Arcadia, Okla./University of Oklahoma), Dahlia Levine (Ardmore, Pa./Brown University), Lauren Day (Seattle, Wash./United States Naval Academy), and Olivia Vavasour (Saratoga Springs, N.Y./Brown University) chased down Germany in the final 500 meters to win its heat and advance directly to the final.

-In the men’s quadruple sculls, James Patton (Houston, Texas/Harvard University), Matthew Davis (Malvern, Pa./University of Pennsylvania), Jason Kennedy (Berwyn, Pa./University of Pennsylvania), and Charles Jones (Bloomington, Ind./University of Pennsylvania) finished fifth in the B final for 11th-place overall.
-The U.S. got off the line in fourth position before dropping to fifth in the second 500 meters.
-Switzerland took the lead early in the race and held more than a three-second advantage at the midway point.
-The Czech Republic tried to chase down the Swiss boat during the second half of the race, coming up just short at the line.
-Switzerland won the race in a 5:44.18, with the Czechs crossing in a 5:44.83.
-China finished third.
-The U.S. clocked a 5:57.82.
+In the men’s quadruple sculls, James Patton (Houston, Texas/Harvard University), Matthew Davis (Malvern, Pa./University of Pennsylvania), Jason Kennedy (Berwyn, Pa./University of Pennsylvania), and Charles Jones (Bloomington, Ind./University of Pennsylvania) also finished fourth and now will race in the repechages.
+The U.S. got off the line in third position before dropping to fourth just before the midway point of the race.
+Germany won the race in a 5:55.41, winning by nearly four seconds.
+With two crews advancing to the semifinals, Poland took the other qualifying spot in a 5:59.11.
+The U.S. finished with a time of 6:08.69.